 A 25-year celebration in 2001

-If the Center for Business Ethics (CBE) were ever to have a subtitle, maybe it should be: “good things, even grand things, can come from very simple beginnings.”
+If the W. Michael Hoffman Center for Business Ethics (HCBE) were ever to have a subtitle, maybe it should be: “good things, even grand things, can come from very simple beginnings.”

 Spreading the Word and Strengthening the Base (1995 – Present)

-In the same year, CBE, in partnership with the ECOA, launched the Managing Ethics in Organizations program, an intensive weeklong course that is one of the foremost executive education programs in business ethics and compliance.
-Through CBE’s leadership, in 1996, Bentley established the first MBA concentration with a business ethics focus.
-This was followed, in 1999, with the adoption of the Business and Society Review as the journal of the Center for Business Ethics, which has since become one of the most respected publications of its kind.
+In the same year, the Hoffman Center for Business Ethics, in partnership with the ECI, launched the Managing Ethics in Organizations program, an intensive weeklong course that is one of the foremost executive education programs in business ethics and compliance.
+Through HCBE’s leadership, in 1996, Bentley established the first MBA concentration with a business ethics focus.
+This was followed, in 1999, with the adoption of the Business and Society Review as the journal of the W. Michael Hoffman Center for Business Ethics, which has since become one of the most respected publications of its kind.
 The Center has also assumed editorial oversight of Blackwell Publishing’s Foundations of Business Ethics series, which includes volumes on many aspects of business ethics from accounting ethics to finance ethics to ethics in information teachnology.

-In these and many other ways, the Center for Business Ethics has endeavored to bring business ethics from the fringes of business to its center, not only on the Bentley campus, but around the world.
+In these and many other ways, the W. Michael Hoffman Center for Business Ethics has endeavored to bring business ethics from the fringes of business to its center, not only on the Bentley campus, but around the world.

-Three decades of pioneering work and progress could not have been achieved without the inspiration and efforts of the numerous individuals and organizations who have supported CBE.
+Three decades of pioneering work and progress could not have been achieved without the inspiration and efforts of the numerous individuals and organizations who have supported the Hoffman Center for Business Ethics.